Here you will find any frequently asked questions for different topics.

 No. There will not be any additional charge if the customer deploys a script box on an existing instance that was deployed using a deployment policy.

-Is the platform support fee optional?
+Is the platform support fee optional on a non-managed provider?

 How is an instance defined?